Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Covariance formula and quasi-association

 \end{lemma} \begin{proof} Since $(f,f^t)$ has the same distribution as $(f^t,f)$, it is sufficient to prove the first claim.
 In doing so, we make repeated use of the fact that the Gaussian vectors formed by evaluating $(f,\nabla f,\nabla^2 f,\widetilde{f},\nabla\widetilde{f},\nabla^2\widetilde{f})$ at any finite set of distinct points is non-degenerate in the sense of having a covariance matrix of full rank (more precisely this holds under the convention that $\nabla^2 f$ consists of the $d(d+1)/2$ elements on or below the diagonal of the Hessian matrix).
 This follows from the fact that the support of the spectral measure of $f$ contains an open set \cite[Lemma~13]{bmm24b}.

 By Gaussian regression, $f$ conditioned on $A^t_{x,y}$ is equal in distribution to

 where the superscript $T$ denotes transposition and

 Since $f$ is $C^4$ by assumption, its covariance function is $C^8$ and from the representation in \eqref{e:conditioned_morse1}, $(f|A^t_{x,y})$ has a version which is $C^4$ almost surely.
-It also follows from \eqref{e:conditioned_morse1} that the conditioned field almost surely has a critical point at $x$ at level $\ell$.
+It also follows from evaluating the mean and variance of the gradient of \eqref{e:conditioned_morse1} that the conditioned field almost surely has a critical point at $x$ at level $\ell$.

 For any point $u$ in a stratum $F\in \mathcal{F}_1$, the Gaussian vector $(\nabla|_Ff(u),\nabla|_F^2f(u)|A^t_{x,y})$ is non-degenerate.
 It then follows from \cite[Corollary~11.3.5]{at07} that for any $\epsilon>0$, $(f|A^t_{x,y})$ restricted to $D\setminus B(x,\epsilon)$ is Morse almost surely, where $B(x,\epsilon)$ denotes the open Euclidean ball around $x$ of radius $\epsilon$.
 (The reader checking definitions may find it helpful to consult \cite[Corollary~11.3.2]{at07} which has a much simpler statement but applies only to boxes rather than more general stratified sets.)
 Applying this result to a countable sequence $\epsilon_n\searrow 0$ shows that $(f|A^t_{x,y})$ satisfies the second and third properties of a Morse function for all stratified critical points other than $x$.
 Applying Bulinskaya's lemma (Lemma~11.2.10 of \cite{at07}) in a similar way to $F\setminus B(x,\epsilon)$ for each stratum $F\in\mathcal{F}_1$ shows that $x$ is the only stratified critical point of $f$ at level $\ell$ almost surely.